Consumer price index: Confusion

-Consumer price indices in the United States
+In the United States

 In the United States several different consumer price indices are routinely computed by the Bureau of Labor Statistics (BLS).
 These include the CPI-U (for all urban consumers), CPI-W (for Urban Wage Earners and Clerical Workers), CPI-E (for the elderly), and C-CPI-U (chained CPI for all urban consumers).
 These are all built over two stages.
 First, the BLS collects data to estimate 8,018 separate item–area indices reflecting the prices of 211 categories of consumption items in 38 geographical areas.
 In the second stage, weighted averages are computed of these 8,018 item–area indices.
 The different indices differ only in the weights applied to the different 8,018 item–area indices.
 The weights for CPI-U and CPI-W are held constant for 24 months, changing in January of even-numbered years.
 The weights for C-CPI-U are updated each month to reflecting changes in consumption patterns in the last month.
 Thus, if people on average eat more chicken and less beef or more apples and fewer oranges than the previous month, that change would be reflected in next month's C-CPI-U. However, it would not be reflected in CPI-U and CPI-W until January of the next even-numbered year.

 This allows the BLS to compute consumer price indices for each of the designated 38 geographical areas and for aggregates like the Midwest.

 In January of each year, Social Security recipients receive a cost-of-living adjustment (COLA) "to ensure that the purchasing power of Social Security and Supplemental Security Income (SSI) benefits is not eroded by inflation.
 It is based on the percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)".
 The use of CPI-W conflicts with this purpose, because the elderly consume substantially more health care goods and services than younger people.
 In recent years, inflation in health care has substantially exceeded inflation in the rest of the economy.
 Since the weight on health care in CPI-W is much less than the consumption patterns of the elderly, this COLA does not adequately compensate them for the real increases in the costs of the items they buy.

 The BLS does track a consumer price index for the elderly (CPI-E).
 It is not used, in part because the social security trust fund is forecasted to run out of money in roughly 40 years, and using the CPI-E instead of CPI-W would shorten that by roughly five years.

 The most recent December 2021 CPI reading hit 7%, the highest level in over 40 years.
 In response Jerome Powell, chair of the Federal Reserve has begun Quantitative tightening with rate hikes expected to begin in March 2022.